-In Figure \ref{Figure_heuristic} and \ref{Figure_block}, smoothed frequencies of combinations of the the total number of data calls and the total number of called covariances over $100$ boosting steps and $100$ simulation runs are shown for the classic heuristic distributed boosting approach and the block-heuristic version.
-A blue color corresponds to zero, and more yellowish coloring indicates that the corresponding combination occurs more frequently.
+In Figures \ref{Figure_heuristic} and \ref{Figure_block}, smoothed frequencies of combinations of the total number of data calls and the total number of called covariances over $100$ boosting steps and $100$ simulation runs are shown for the classic heuristic distributed boosting approach and the block-heuristic version.
+A blue color corresponds to zero, and more yellowish coloring indicates a combination which occurs more frequently.
 The grey stars represent the mean values for specific boosting step numbers (before the slash) and corresponding model sizes (after the slash), i.e., the number of included covariates.
-Figure \ref{Figure_heuristic} focuses on the comparison between the heuristic and the block-heuristic approach in a simulation setting with $10$ covariates with a substantial effect and a moderate overall covariance and a buffer of $20$ for the block-heuristic approach.
+Figure \ref{Figure_heuristic} focuses on the comparison between the heuristic and the block-heuristic approaches in a simulation setting with $10$ covariates with a substantial effect, a moderate overall covariance, and a buffer of $20$ for the block-heuristic approach.
 Figure \ref{Figure_block} visualizes the performance of the block-heuristic approach in different simulation scenarios with varying buffer sizes.
 We show all results for $n=500$ individuals distributed over five cohorts.
-The result for different sample sizes and a varying number of cohorts do not differ strongly.
+The results for different sample sizes and a varying number of cohorts do not differ strongly.

 The results of the heuristic distributed boosting approach (Figure \ref{Figure_heuristic}, panel a) indicate that this approach can reduce the number of covariates compared to the classic non-heuristic approach.
-Even if one performs $100$ boosting steps to achieve a model size of about $50$ covariates, we need less than $10,000$ covariate values on average.
-If one additionally considers the desired model size of $10$ covariates, we call less than $300$ covariate values on average.
-Consequently, the needed data amount can be reduced by about $99\%$ compared to the standard non-heuristic distributed boosting approach.
+Even if one performs $100$ boosting steps to achieve a model size of about $50$ covariates, one would need less than $10000$ covariate values on average.
+If one additionally considers the desired model size of $10$ covariates, less than $300$ covariate values on average are called.
+Consequently, the amount of data needed can be reduced by about $99\%$ compared to the standard non-heuristic distributed boosting approach.
 On the other hand, the heuristic increases the number of data calls.
 In the given simulation scenario the number of data calls is approximately twice as large as the number of included covariates.
-In other simulation scenarios, the factor differs, and the number data calls can be comparable to the standard approach, but overall the number of data calls is increased.
+In other simulation scenarios, the factor differs, and the number of data calls can be comparable to the standard approach, but overall the number of data calls is increased.